iden3/Wallet/README.md

 ### Some development decisions

-- Project is developer (mostly) with features of ES6 and ESM
+- Project is developer (mostly) with ES6 and ES Modules features.
 - Follow BEM naming for classes and id's, please (http://getbem.com).
 - Container - component pattern: At views there will be always a containers folder.
 And if needed a components folder.
-- Use High order components to wrap any container accessing to the app STATE: We think is easier to reuse using the 'compose' Redux function.
+- Use High order components to wrap any container accessing to the app state: We think that it's easier to reuse them using the 'compose' Redux function.
-- High order components are preferred over Render Props.
+- High order components are preferred over Render Props (even we are using both patterns inside the code).
 We are open to discus about whether use one or the other.
-We are pretty sure that you always will find awesome pros and cons :)
+We are pretty sure that you will always find awesome trade-offs and benefits :)
 - PureComponents are preferred over functional components.
 In our tests are faster to render.
 - Try to memoize when we need to update component state with new received props.
 - Please use constants files in the 'constants' folder for any literal or value to check that we will be the same in the application.